 They also planned to plant a fake news story of the ‘explosion’ and approached The Times.
 The editor, Robert Barrington-Ward rejected the idea out of hand, saying that nothing untrue had ever appeared in his paper’s 160-year history and he wasn’t about to start now.
 Fortunately for the success of the ruse, the Daily Express readily agreed to cooperate.

 The finishing touches to the theatrics were made on 29th January 1943 and an impressive array of pyrotechnics installed which went off at midnight.
-The Germans sent a reconnaissance place to photograph the damage and were completely fooled by the deception.
+The Germans sent a reconnaissance plane to photograph the damage and were completely fooled by the deception.

 That might have been the end of Zigzag’s spying career, but then he agreed to do something that no other double-agent had done before – to go back to occupied Europe.
 MI5’s hope was that he would be able to send back useful intelligence on the enemy’s strength and battle plans and Zigzag was put on a merchant ship to Lisbon under the alias of Hugh Anson, ship’s steward.